iinus/linlog/README.md

 * Optimize or restructure code.
 * Make it possible to specify combinations of options.
 * Check out more VPN clients (unfortunatley the messages differ).
 * Abstract away more unuseful information and add more information that can be relevant.
+E.g. installed packages and reboots.
 * Work more on visual presentation.
 An idea is to let the user interact and expand elements.